See Why You'll Want to Make Cruising With the Lake George Steamboat Company a Priority This Season

 When asked about cruising on a lake versus an ocean, Dow said that the cruises offer more to see with smaller waves.

 “You see a lot more on lakes than oceans, since oceans are so large that you see nothing for long stretches of your cruise,” he explained.
 “Not on a lake or a river!
 You are constantly seeing something different.
-Also, the lack of serious waves on a lake is pretty clutch.
-I’ve never heard of anyone getting lakesick.”
+Also, the lack of serious waves on a lake is pretty sweet.
+I’ve never heard of anyone getting lakesick."

 You Can Incorporate a Bike Trip Into Your Cruise